 Whenever we eat at my favorite Asian restaurants, I always order a spicy Asian salad.
 I adore the simple ingredients bathed in the spicy Asian salad dressing.
-So, I planned an Asian dinner this evening, and I decided to make my own version of an Asian salad recipe with homemade Asian vinaigrette.
+So, I planned an Asian dinner this evening, and I decided to make my own version of a spicy Asian salad recipe with homemade Asian vinaigrette.
 Of course, my Asian salad dressing is oil-free as well.

 Next, the spicy Asian salad dressing is the hidden gem of this Asian salad recipe.
 Although most Asian restaurants use sesame oil in their dressing, I skipped the oil and created my own spicy Asian dressing recipe.

-Similar to the salad, the dressing ingredients are simple and don't require a blender.
+Like the salad, the dressing ingredients are simple and don't require a blender.

 Tips